mani-shailesh/satimage/README.md

 #### Introduction

-This repository accompanies the manuscript "Predicting Poverty and Developmental Statistics from Satellite Images using Multi-task Deep Learning" and contains the code and model weights for two prediction tasks:
+This repository accompanies our publication <a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16441" target="_blank">"Multi-Task Deep Learning for Predicting Poverty From Satellite Images"</a> (AAAI Conference on Innovative Applications of Artificial Intelligence: IAAI 2018), and contains the code and model weights for two prediction tasks:

 1. Predict, using a multi-task fully convolutional deep neural network (<a href="models/developmental/model.png" target="_blank">PNG</a>, <a href="models/developmental/best_model_architecture.json" target="_blank">JSON</a>, <a href="https://www.dropbox.com/s/187e6zp2or2s9ni/best_model_weights.h5?dl=0" target="_blank">Weights</a>), three developmental parameters -- the main material of the roof, source of lighting and source of drinking water -- from satellite imagery.